AntonioFasano/SienaR/README.md

 Still similarly to `md.scores()`, you can pass the arguments `csvpath` and `save` to control the function input and output files.

 Finally, `md.grader.credits()` applies a credit weighting scheme.
 Assume that students participating in a test might have the right to different academic credits, perhaps because they belong to different programs or have already gained some credits.
 Then we can give the students with fewer credits to achieve fewer questions to answer.
 Of course,  this would result in a lower quiz grade and we have to reweigh it up in proportion to credits.
-If the highest credits possible are 10, then a  grade 24 is actually 24 for a 10-credit student, but, for an 8-credit student (who  is tasked to answer only 4/5 of the given questions), the grade is reweighted by the factor 10/8, which yields 30.
+If the highest credits possible are 10, then a  grade 24 is actually 24 for a 10-credit student, but, for an 8-credit student (who  is tasked to answer only 4/5 of the given questions), the grade is reweighed by the factor 10/8, which yields 30.

+Another possibility is to give the lower-credits students the same number of questions, but still remap to a higher grade in  proportion to the credits ratio.
+In this case, with a fixed proportion, the remapped grade could  bypass the top mark, in Italy 30 cum laude, here 31, To avoid this The base weight factor used to remap is rescaled as the mark approaches the top.

+For example, assume a student with 6 credits, whereas the full credit level is 9, then base weight factor is 9/5 = 1.5.
+Thus, given the Italian pass mark, 18, the related unweighted pass-mark is 18/1.5 = 12.
+As the mark approaches the top mark 31, the weight is decremented by: `(1.5 - 1) / 19  = 0.026`, where 19 is the distance from pass mark to top mark (31 - 12).
+Therefore 13 is remapped as:

+    13 * (1.5 - 0.026 * (13 - 12)) = 19.16

+and 30 cum laude (with proper decimals) remains as is:

+    31 * (1.5 - 0.026 * (31 - 12)) = 31

 To make this possible, SienaR connects to ESSE3 and looks for student credits, while we should pass the maximum possible credits  to allow rescaling.
 In fact, it could happen that, for the current sitting, there is nobody to whom the top credits are attributed.
-Given the example above, this would be:
+For a mix of 10 and 8 credit students, without assuming the weight factor rescaling, we use:

-    md.grader.credits(maxcredits = 10)
+    md.grader.credits(maxcredits = 10, rescale = FALSE)

 which produces an output similar to the following: